We are committed to high achievement for all, supporting pupils and families in ensuring the very best of opportunities are available to them.

 Click on any of the links below to view our school’s specific provision across a wide range of additional needs.

-Click here to locate more information on school admissions including for pupils with SEN. The Governors will give a place to a Child with an Education, Health and Care (EHC) plan which names St. Mary’s (in accordance with the admissions policy).
+Click here to locate more information on school admissions including for pupils with SEN. The Governors will consider a place to a Child with an Education, Health and Care (EHC) plan which names St. Mary’s (in accordance with the admissions policy).

 Further SEN information and guidance for parents can be found on the following websites: